Cancer Respite Program

 What a Cancer Respite Includes:

 - Up to one week accommodations for the patient and primary caregiver, and for children of the patient, when applicable.
 FPS covers most expenses related to the respite, including all transportation costs.
 We work with each family to ensure that travel timing is feasible based upon treatment schedules and destination availability.
+Please note, as of October 2020, if you are preparing to travel on respite you must have a Read ID or Passport if you are flying to your destination.

 - Take a Break Bag, containing a generous cash stipend for the week, toiletries, writing journals, materials to encourage family communication and inspirational books to help make the respite meaningful emotionally and spiritually.